Audrey Wasilewski: Film and television

+Writer/director Filip Jan Rymsza cast Wasilewski as Sally the secretary in his 2020 psychological thriller Mosquito State.

-She has made over 100 guest appearances in TV series, such as, 9-1-1, Homecoming, Defending Jacob, Love, Victor, Young Sheldon, Ghosted, Friends, Two and a Half Men, Ally McBeal, George & Leo, Total Security, Saved by the Bell, Party of Five, Diagnosis Murder, State of Grace, The Nightmare Room, Providence, Charmed, Cold Case, ER, General Hospital, Push, The West Wing, Wonderfalls, The Bernie Mac Show, Boston Legal, Scandal, Family Guy, Monk, Mad, Without a Trace, and many more.
+She has made over 100 guest appearances in TV series, such as, 9-1-1, Homecoming, Defending Jacob, Love, Victor, Young Sheldon, Ghosted, Friends, Two and a Half Men, Ally McBeal, George & Leo, Total Security, Saved by the Bell, Party of Five, Diagnosis Murder, State of Grace, The Nightmare Room, Providence, Charmed, Cold Case, ER, General Hospital, Push, The West Wing, Wonderfalls, The Bernie Mac Show, Boston Legal, Scandal, Family Guy, Monk, Mad, The Inside, Without a Trace, and many more.